coq/coq/doc/sphinx/language/gallina-specification-language.rst

             end.

    .. cmdv:: Unguarded Fixpoint @ident @binders {? {struct @ident} } {? : @type } := @term
+      :name: Unguarded Fixpoint

-      The check of decreasing argument can be temporary disabled using ``Unguarded``.
+      The check of decreasing argument can be temporary disabled using :cmd:`Unguarded Fixpoint`.
       Warning: this can break the consistency of the system, use at your own risk.
-      Unchecked fixpoint are printed by ``Print Assumptions``.
+Decreasing argument can still be specified but the decrease is not checked anymore.
+Unchecked fixpoint are printed by :cmd:`Print Assumptions`.

       .. example::
          False can be proved in the following way.